Victor Motschulsky: Works

 Motschulsky published 45 works, mostly on biogeographic, faunistic or systematic aspects of entomology.
 Many of these works are based on studies of insect collections that were created by a large number of other naturalists, especially Russians who had been to Siberia.
 Most of his works are on Coleoptera, but some are on Lepidoptera and Hemiptera.
-He also made collections of other arthropod groups including myriapods sometimes describing species under the name of "Victor".
+He also made collections of other arthropod groups such as myriapods, sometimes describing species under the name of "Victor".

 A selection of more important works revealing Motschulsky's scope: